 The ESOL Endorsement program provides 300 hours of training to teachers who teach or will teach English to identified limited English proficient students.
-The program offers training for the following ESOL courses: Culture, Language and Literacy, Methods, o Plan Origination Date: 1997 o Latest Approval by FDOE: 2012
+The program offers training for the following ESOL courses: Culture, Language and Literacy, Methods of o Latest Approval by FDOE: 2017

-Curriculum and Assessment.
+Teaching ESOL, Curriculum and Materials Development, and Assessment.

-• Gifted Endorsement
+Gifted Endorsement

 The Gifted Endorsement program provides 300 hours of training to teachers who teach or will teach identified gifted students.
-The program offers training for the following Gifted courses: Nature and Needs of the Gifted Learner, Curriculum and Instructional Strategies for the Gifted, Theory and Development of Creativity, Guidance and Counseling for the Gifted and Education of Special Populations of Gifted Students.
+The program offers training for the following Gifted courses: Nature and Needs of the Gifted Learner, Curriculum and Instructional for the Gifted and Education of Special Populations of Gifted Students.